haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-upgrade-parent.md

 **Prerequisite**—Before beginning the upgrade process, create a new, active branch from Integration and checkout to your local workstation.
 Dedicating a branch to the upgrade process helps to avoid interference with work in progress.

-{% include note.html type="info" content="PCI compliance requires TLS protocol version 1.2 or later.
-On April 30, 2018, all Magento Cloud instances must convert to using TLS version 1.2 or later." %}
+{% include note.html type="info" content="PCI compliance requires TLS protocol version 1.2或更新.
+On April 30, 2018, all Magento Cloud instances must convert to using TLS version 1.2或更新." %}

 ## Upgrade your application architecture
 We combined the upgrade metapackages for tools and patches with the release of [ece-tools version 2002.0.8](http://devdocs.magento.com/guides/v2.2/cloud/composer-packages/ece-tools.html#v200208), which helps to provide an easier process for future updates.
 You need to upgrade to the new metapackage to use this process.